 Furthermore, Lee is known for his work as Sergeant Yoshida in The Man in the High Castle, and as one of Crowley's Demons in Supernatural.

 David Attar vividly remembers the Saturday morning as a kid when he realized that one voice was behind many of the animated characters he loved and imitated.
 He knew then that he would use his voice to bring characters to life and tell their stories.
 Years later, that memory has become a reality.
 David has used his talents to work in narration, video games, radio and TV commercials -

 he has also crafted the voices of many cartoon characters including The Legends of Chima, Dinotrux and as Thor in Marvel’s Spiderman Shorts.
 At the end of the day, it’s all about telling stories and pursuing his dreams.

 Laura is a Writer, Producer, Actor and Director.
-Laura began her professional career in the Film and TV industry almost 15 years ago as an actor and has appeared in numerous TV Shows including Eureka, Almost Human and Arrow as well as films including the indie smash hit It’s A Disaster where she worked alongside Julia Stiles and David Cross.
-Laura was nominated for a Leo Award in 2013 for her role in the web series Hitman 101.
+She began her professional career in the Film and TV industry almost 15 years ago as an actor and has appeared in numerous TV Shows including Eureka, Almost Human and Arrow as well as films including the indie smash hit It’s A Disaster where she worked alongside Julia Stiles and David Cross.
+Furthermore, Laura was nominated for a Leo Award in 2013 for her role in the web series Hitman 101.
 Upon moving into writing and directing, Laura’s films have been featured in prestigious festivals and events including Crazy 8’s and The Austin Film Festival.
-Her film Goodnight Kiss was nominated for 8 Leo Awards.
+Additionally, her film Goodnight Kiss was nominated for 8 Leo Awards.